rwxrob/template-k8sapp/README.md

 - [ ] Fetch the code securely
 - [ ] Document and/or automate the fetch process
 - [ ] Review and understand the code, document caveats
+- [ ] Add a namespace if needed
-- [ ] Configure the code
+- [ ] Make custom configurations as needed
 - [ ] Document and/or automate configuration procedure
-- [ ] Add a namespace if needed
+- [ ] Download, review, scan, and mirror container images
 - [ ] Install the code locally and into dev and document installation
 - [ ] Document and/or automate an upgrade procedure
 - [ ] Document and/or automate an uninstall procedure